End-to-end Testing

 Testing code in merge requests

-Using the package-and-test job
+Using the test-on-omnibus job

 This runs end-to-end tests against a custom EE (with an Ultimate license) Docker image built from your merge request’s changes.